The California Association of Nurse Anesthesiology (CANA) Social Media Policy & Procedure

 Online social media enables individuals to share their insights, express their opinions and share information within the context of a nationally and internationally distributed conversation.
 Each tool and medium has proper and improper uses.
-While the California Association of Nurse Anesthetists (CANA) supports the value of these conversations and online interaction, it is important for member-owners, staff, volunteers and representatives to understand what is recommended, expected and required in order to promote CANA’s mission online.
+While the California Association of Nurse Anesthesiology (CANA) supports the value of these conversations and online interaction, it is important for member-owners, staff, volunteers and representatives to understand what is recommended, expected and required in order to promote CANA’s mission online.

 CANA’s social media work is meant to achieve the following goals: